ibm-cloud-docs/monitoring/agent/agent_log_level.md

-### Kubernetes Sysdig agent
+### Kubernetes monitoring agent
 {: #agent_log_level_configure_kube}

-Complete the following steps to change the log level of a Kubernetes Sysdig agent:
+Complete the following steps to change the log level of a Kubernetes monitoring agent:

 1. Set up the cluster environment.
 Run the following commands: